IgorJakovljevic/crypto-exchange/README.md

 }
 ```

-* **Note**: The first successful subscription will immediately return a full amount of data and the server will regularly push a full amount of data to the front-end to avoid problems.
+* **Note**: The first successful subscription will immediately return the full amount of data and the server will regularly push the full amount of data to the front-end to avoid problems.

 * Full quantity: the front end directly replaces the original disk outlet
 ```js